schonkopf/soundscape_IR/README.md

 </div></br>

 **soundscape_IR** is a python-based toolbox of soundscape information retrieval, aiming to assist in the analysis of a large amount of audio data.
-The toolbox has two primary modules: (1) visualization of long-duration recordings and (2) audio source separation.
+The toolbox has two primary modules: (1) visualization of long-duration recordings (based on the MATLAB package Soundscape Viewer) and (2) audio source separation.

 [![DOI](https://img.shields.io/badge/DOI-10.1038%2Fs41598--017--04790--7-blue)](
 https://doi.org/10.1038/s41598-017-04790-7)